NWChemEx/.github/docs/source/community/pull_requests.rst

 .. note::

    Occasional contributors from outside the project are not the target of this section.
-This section is targeting developers who are part of the team.
+This section is targeting developers who are regular contributors to the code (part of the team).

 The checklist on the PR template is admittedly asking a lot of the author.
 NWChemEx is designed to be a modular code.
 The vast majority of electronic